 Is Glycerin (Glycerol) Vegan?

-An absolute guide to identifying glycerin (glycerol) on nutrition labels.
+An evidence-backed guide to identifying glycerin (glycerol) on a label.

 Glycerin can be derived from either plant oils or animal fats.
 While plant sources are increasingly common, the source isn't always specified on labels.